Frequently asked questions

 You can also consider becoming a volunteer with QPWS in a range of community partnership programs that support the work of QPWS.

-There are several paths available to students who wish to pursue careers as rangers, with Land and Sea ranger groups or other organisations.
+There are several paths available to students who wish to pursue careers as rangers, whether with Land and Sea ranger groups or other organisations.

 • Your school could investigate work experience placements with a Land and Sea Ranger group.